 We know how important it is to experience other cultures.
 That’s why we offer more than 400 study abroad opportunities in 60 countries.
-Thanks to a new scholarship that makes up to $3,000 available for students wishing to study abroad, more and more students can take advantage of this life-changing opportunity.
+Thanks to scholarships that make up to $3,000 available for students wishing to study abroad, more and more students can take advantage of this life-changing opportunity.

-U.S. News & World Report ranks the Krannert School of Management #10 among public universities.
-Krannert’s programs in Quantitative Methods, Supply Chain Information/Analytics, and Operations Management place in the top 10.
+U.S. News & World Report ranks the Krannert School of Management #10 among the nation’s top 25 business schools.

 Purdue Polytechnic Institute

-#1 in female graduates in the Engineering Technology field
+#1 for female graduates in the Engineering Technology field

 #2 Aviation program in the United States